AdobeDocs/analytics.en/help/admin/c-data-governance/gdpr-view-settings.md

 1. Select one or more report suites for which you want to export all data governance settings.

 ## Edit privacy labels

+In the **[!UICONTROL Privacy Labeling for Data Governance]** dialog, select a component whose label/s you want to edit.

 ## View data retention